 Uganda is currently facing continuous and alarming reduction in forest cover, which has decreased from 24% in the 1990s, to 18% in 2005.
 Recent statistics show a decrease of approximately 9% by 2015 (NFA, 2015).
+Today, the deforestation rate stands at 200,000 hectares per year according to the National Forestry Authority.
 The greatest proportion of this loss is on private land, which is under the supervision of District Local Governments, and private and community owners.
 The country has experienced a net loss of 2.6 million hectares of forests on private land, which translates into 86% forest cover loss in the last 25 years (NFA, 2015).
 This calls for a concerted effort amongst all stakeholders to be able to reverse the escalating loss in forest cover.